 As told in previous parts the Civil War lasting from January to May in year 1918 was the high point for use of armoured trains in Finland.
 During the Civil War Finnish Reds had armoured 8 or 9 locomotives and 14 - 15 artillery wagons.
 In addition Russian Bolsheviks had supplied them Russian heavy armoured train.
 During the war Finnish White Army had build only somewhat proper armoured train - Antrea armoured train commonly known as Saviour of Carelia.
 Finnish White Army who won this war captured almost all armoured trains, which had been used by the Reds in Finland.
 However when it came to the shape of the armoured trains, thickness of their armour and which kind of weaponry was used in them, the variation was considerable.
 In this situation the best wagons and locomotives were selected from the captured armoured trains and used to equip two armoured trains, which were given in use of the German troops, which had remained in Finland from the Civil War.
 Those locomotives and wagons of armoured trains, which were not selected to these two trains, were all scrapped.
 As an exception some parts of the two captured Russian armoured trains (mainly 2nd artillery wagons) not in active use remained warehoused and were not scrapped until mid- or late 1920's.

-When World War 1 ended, so did the presence of German troops in Finland.
-They left back home and returned the two armoured trains to the Finns, who early on had trouble deciding which troops to issue them.
-The first one to try were engineers, who because of their technological knowledge were considered fit to effectively use equipment as technical as armoured train.
-The Germans had returned the armoured trains to 2nd Division of Finnish Army, from which they were transferred to Pioniiripataljoona (Engineer Battalion) in November of 1918.
+When World War 1 ended November 1918, it also marked the end for the presence of German troops in Finland.
+German troops left back home and returned the two armoured trains to the Finns, who early on had trouble deciding, which troops to issue them.
+The first one to try were engineers, whom because of their technological know-how were considered fit to effectively use equipment as technical as armoured train.
+The Germans had returned the armoured trains to 2nd (Infantry) Division of Finnish Army, from which they were transferred to Pioniiripataljoona (Engineer Battalion) in November of 1918.
 May of 1919 they were transferred to Pioniiriosasto Viipuri (Engineer Unit Viipuri) as the Engineer Battalion was disbanded.
 However there was no real change of personnel in this as Pioniiriosasto Viipuri was basically same as the part of Pioniiripataljoona, which had operated the armoured trains earlier.

 The natural decision would have been to transfer them from one artillery unit (Heavy Artillery Regiment) to another (Field Artillery Regiment 2 belonging to 2nd Division), but Commander of Field Artillery Regiment 2 reported that his unit did not have resources needed for training personnel to use armoured trains.
-As Field Artillery Regiment 2 was the only artillery unit of 2nd Division, which created a real problem.
+As Field Artillery Regiment 2 was the only artillery unit of 2nd Division, this created a real problem.
 Finnish military considered even establishing new unit especially for armoured trains or issuing them to Hyökkäysvaunu Rykmentti (Tank Regiment) or Rautatie Pataljoona (Railway Battalion), but neither of these units had the needed resources either and the personnel needed for new unit would have been hard to find.
-Finally it was decided that 3rd and 4th Separate Machinegun Companies belonging to 2nd Division (and located to Viipuri) would take care of training crews for the armoured trains.
-Often dispersion of responsibility and moving material repeatedly from one unit to another in this manner creates poor results as finally none of the parties is willing to take full responsibility.
-I wish that this would not have one of those cases - but ultimately it seems to have been.
-The armoured trains had not been in exactly best of shape to begin with, but by year 1926 their condition had decreased to such level that the Army was quite willing to dump them to Suojeluskunta (Finnish Civil Guard).
+Finally it was decided that 3rd and 4th Separate Machinegun Company belonging to 2nd Division (and located to Viipuri) would take care of training crews for the armoured trains.
+Often dispersion of responsibility and moving material repeatedly from one unit to another in this manner creates poor results as finally none of the parties is willing to take full responsibility - which seems to be what happened in this particular case.
+The armoured trains had not been exactly in best of shape to begin with, but by year 1926 their condition had deteriorated to such level that the Army was quite willing to dump them to Suojeluskunta (Finnish Civil Guard).

 Personnel per train according official table of organisation and equipment 14th of June 1919: